-The Confederation shall promote Switzerland's international cooperation in research and innovation both in the interests of developing Switzerland as a location for research and innovation and Swiss universities, and in the interests of the economy, society and the environment.

-In the context of the overall goals for Switzerland's international research and innovation policy, it may promote:

-- a.
-Switzerland's participation in the development and operation of international research facilities and internationally coordinated research infrastructures; - b.
-Switzerland's participation in international programmes and projects promoting research and innovation; - c.
-Switzerland's involvement in international organisations and bodies in the conception, planning, implementation, operation and development of the corresponding promotion activities; - d. further bilateral and multilateral cooperation and cooperation in research and innovation.
+- The Confederation shall support Swiss international cooperation in research and innovation to better position Switzerland as a location for research and innovation, to promote the Swiss higher education sector and to further business, social and environmental interests. - In the context of the overall goals for Switzerland's international research and innovation policy, it may promote: - a.
+Switzerland's participation in the development and operation of international research facilities and internationally coordinated research infrastructures; - Switzerland's participation in international programmes and projects promoting research and innovation; - Switzerland's involvement in international organisations and bodies in the conception, planning, implementation, operation and development of the corresponding promotion activities; - d. further bilateral and multilateral cooperation and cooperation in research and innovation.